 Franklin & Marshall College "superscores" the SAT and ACT.
 For the SAT, we combine the best critical reading score and the best math score a student receives, even if they come from different test dates.
 For the ACT, we take the highest Math, Science, Reading and English score from any tests a student takes, even if on multiple dates, and average them together for a new ACT composite score.

-My SAT scores do not accurately reflect my abilities as a student.
+My SAT/ACT scores do not accurately reflect my abilities as a student.
 Is it still necessary to report them?

 Can I earn credit at F&M by scoring well on Advanced Placement (AP) subject exams in high school?